-Could I still buy a take-away coffee?
+Could I still buy a coffee to go?
 Would it be ok if I just skipped the lid?

 Are take-away cups actually recyclable?

 Although take-away cups are technically recyclable, realistically they are not.
-Those cups are mostly made of paper, but they are lined with plastic polyethylene in order to make them waterproof.
+Those cups are mostly made of paper, but they are lined with plastic polyethylene to make them waterproof.

 My solution for challenge #1: No coffee for me.
-In the afternoon that day I bought a new reusable coffee cup – made of bamboo – and was safe for the rest of my trip.
+That afternoon I bought a new reusable coffee cup — made of bamboo — and was safe for the rest of my trip.